 Drug development is currently expensive and inefficient, taking 12-15 years and $2.6 billion dollars with a high failure rate of at least 90%, often due to unforeseen toxicity issues.
 The reliance on expensive live cell-based screens for toxicity testing, data reproducibility problems, and error-prone screens highlight the urgent need for a more cost-effective and accurate approach to early-stage toxicity prediction in drug development.
 Providentia Technologies links cell membrane damage to drug toxicity and introduces a synthetic cell membrane screening platform for early toxicity prediction.
 They validated this technology with a high success rate and are working on a second product that uses machine learning to pinpoint and modify the drug properties causing membrane damage and toxicity.
+Further their unique data type and proprietary libraries are leading the way towards making the cell membrane a druggable target.

 What is the problem?